Camera Height Doesn't Change: Unsupervised Training for Metric Monocular Road-Scene Depth Estimation: Experiments

-\paragraph{Evaluation on Cityscapes} To prove the high ability to take advantage of any dataset to train the model, we train and evaluate with Cityscapes \cite{Cityscapes} dataset.
-We follow \cite{SfMLearner, LEGO, GeoNet, ManyDepth} and collect 69,731 images for training and evaluate on the 1,525 test images.
-In this dataset, there are multiple camera intrinsics setups.
-Since this strongly affects the metric depth estimation \cite{Metric3D}, we first align the focal lengths of all images to 587.5 by resizing, then crop them to 512$\times$192 resolutions.
-For evaluation, we follow \cite{Struct2Depth, ManyDepth} and further crop the estimated image into 416$\times$128.
-In order to align the number of iterations on KITTI, we train the model for 30 epochs with the same learning rate decreased by half every 8 epochs, and $\tau_\mathrm{mid}$ is set to 12.
+To evaluate the ability of FUMET to leverage any dataset for training, we train and evaluate it on the Cityscapes dataset~\cite{Cityscapes}.
+We follow~\cite{SfMLearner, LEGO, GeoNet, ManyDepth} and collect 69,731 images for training and evaluate on the 1,525 test images.
+In this dataset, there are multiple sets of camera intrinsics.
+Since this strongly affects the metric depth estimation~\cite{Metric3D}, we first align the focal lengths of all images to 587.5 by resizing them, and crop them to 512$\times$192 resolution.
+For evaluation, we follow~\cite{Struct2Depth, ManyDepth} and further crop the estimated image into 416$\times$128.
+In order to align the number of iterations on KITTI, we train for 29 epochs with the same learning rate decreased by half every 8 epochs, and $\tau_\mathrm{mid}$ is set to 12.

-\cref{tab:Cityscapes} shows the quantitative results and our StableCamH outperforms weakly-supervised methods by wide margins.
-These methods assume the availability of the highly accurate sensor data.
-Therefore, they fail to train scale-aware MDE models with datasets consisting of unreliable sensor data such as Cityscapes.
-On the other hand, our StableCamH does not require any sensor measurement other than RGB video, so it can robustly leverage any driving videos for training.
+\cref{tab:Cityscapes} shows the quantitative results and FUMET outperforms weakly-supervised methods by wide margins.
+These methods assume that highly accurate sensor data is available and fail to train scale-aware MDE models on datasets consisting of unreliable sensor data such as Cityscapes.
+On the other hand, FUMET does not require any sensor measurement other than RGB video, so it can robustly leverage any driving videos for training.